openml/automlbenchmark/docs/HOWTO.md

 - `{user}`: replaced by the value of config `user_dir`.
 Folder containing customizations (`config.yaml`, benchmark definitions, framework definitions...).
 Defaults to `~/.config/automlbenchmark`, but can be overridden at the command line using `-u` or `--userdir`.
 - `{root}`: replaced by the value of config `root_dir`.
 The root folder of the `automlbenchmark` application: this is detected at runtime.

+**Note:** It is possible to have multiple configuration files: just create a folder for each `config.yaml` file and use that folder as your `user_dir` using `-u /path/to/config/folder`

 #### Run a framework with different (hyper-)parameters

 Framework definitions accept a `params` dictionary for pass-through parameters, i.e. parameters that are directly accessible from the `exec.py` file in the framework integration executing the AutoML training.